ONLINE HELP

 To enable synchronization in a page:

-2. In the "UI" tab, for "Browser "Back" button", select "Allowed (runs the synchronization code)".
+2. On the "UI" tab, for "Browser "Back" button", select "Allowed (runs the synchronization code)".

 3. Validate.
-This page will be automatically included in the browser page history: to go back to this page, click the browser "Back" button.
+This page will be automatically included in the browser page history.
+To go back to this page, click the browser "Back" button.

 To enable synchronization in all the pages of the project:

-1. Open the project description: on the "Project" tab, in the "Project" group, click "Description".
+1. Open the project description: On the "Project" tab, in the "Project" group, click "Description".

 3. Validate.
-The project pages will be automatically included in the browser page history: to go back to these pages, click the browser "Back" button.
+The project pages will be automatically included in the browser page history.
+To go back to these pages, click the browser "Back" button.

 Remarks: